Sydney Opera House Cahill walk

 Explore Darling Harbour

-With a great free playground with a waterplay area, Darling Harbour is the best place to head if you are in Sydney with kids.
+Darling Harbour is the best place to head if you’re in Sydney with kids, with a great free playground and a waterplay area.
 You will also find Sealife Sydney, Madame Tussauds, Wildlife Sydney and The Maritime Museum.
 This part of Sydney has plenty to keep kids busy and lots of family friendly dining too.

-If you are planning to visit two or more of these attractions, then a combination ticket will save you time and money.
+If you’re planning to visit two or more of these attractions, then a combination ticket will save you time and money.

 Walk the Harbour Bridge and visit Luna Park